atharva-2001/our-budget/README.md

 <div align = "center">
 <h2>our-budget</h2>
-a website to manage money of my me and my roommates
+a website to manage money of me and my roommates
 </div>

 <br>